- Information of Users Under Age 13 is Treated Differently

 If you are a student under 13, please do not send any personal information about yourself to us unless (and until) you have first obtained consent from your parent, guardian or authorized teacher, and please do not send any personal information other than the limited information we request from you in connection with the Services.

 What Information Do We Collect From Children?

-We may also passively collect any personally identifiable information that children choose to post on our online forums as well as cookies from children's computers.
-Click here for more about cookies.
+Because we receive and store information that Users enter on the Services, whether via computer, mobile phone, other wireless device, we may also passively collect personally identifiable information that Users (including children) choose to post on our online forums as well as cookies from children's computers.

-Non-Personally Identifiable Information: We may collect certain non-personally identifiable information from visitors to our site, such as the date and time of their visit, the type of browser used (e.g., Netscape, Internet Explorer), the type of operating system used (e.g., Windows 2000 or Mac OS), the ISP from which the visitor receives Internet access, and aggregate information regarding what pages users of the site access or visit.
+Non-Personally Identifiable Information: We may collect certain non-personally identifiable information from visitors to our site, such as the date and time of their visit, the type of browser used (e.g., Netscape, Internet Explorer), the type of operating system used (e.g., Windows Server 2003 or Mac OS X), the ISP from which the visitor receives Internet access, and aggregate information regarding what pages users of the site access or visit.

 We may also collect non-personally identifiable information from registered members (such as the member's favorite pet or favorite book) and match it to personally identifiable information (such as the member's name) in our database.
 Such combined information is kept in our internal database under the member's user name.

 How Do We Use the Information We Collect From Children?

 We may use the personally identifiable information that we collect from a child: (1) to determine whether he or she is eligible to use the Services; (2) to obtain consent from his or her parent, teacher or school administrator for the child to use the Services; (3) to provide an interactive online experience; (4) to provide customization and content recommendations; (5) to provide educational content that we believe that the child may be interested in or would benefit from; (6) to send newsletters; and (7) to fulfill requests for products or services.

 Use of Non-Personally Identifiable Information: